AlvaroGS7/DevOpsLearning/GoogleCloud/concepts/concepts.md

-This is just a placeholder line.
+This is just a placeholder text.